linea-it/pz-compute/README.md

   command on a specific condor slot.
 - `parquet-count-rows`: count the total number of rows in a set of parquet files without loading all data in memory.

+## LNCC
+The directory [LNCC](/LNCC) contains information and configuration necessary or useful when connecting to the LNCC supercomputer Santos Dumont.
+Currently there are sample configuration files for configuring the VPN routes required when connecting to the Cisco VPN server using the [vpnc](https://github.com/streambinder/vpnc) client program.
+The manually specified routes can be used to avoid configuring the default route through the LNCC VPN, which would route all Internet traffic to it.